Shuswap Neighbourhood Small Grants

 How do they work?

-Applying for a small grant should be easy.
+Applying for a small grant is easy.
 Applicants don’t need to have any experience in community projects.
-We want this to be a gateway for smaller organizations and individuals to access our larger grants as well as to create awareness and support for SCF in the community.
+We want this to be a gateway for smaller organizations and individuals to access our larger grants as well as to create awareness and support for Shuswap Community Foundation (SCF) in the community.

 Following the application submission, it is then reviewed by an adjudication committee within the community, and if deemed to be in-keeping with the program goals, it will be passed onto a Neighbourhood Grants Committee made up of SCF Board members for final approval.
 Committee members will conduct a final application review and decide which projects to fund.